How to deal with grief after a bereavement

-Bereavement Support Payment (BSP) is a benefit that you may be able to claim if your spouse, civil partner or cohabiting partner (provided you have a child or children) died after 6 April 2017.
+Bereavement Support Payment (BSP) is a benefit that you may be able to claim if your spouse, civil partner has died.
+You can also claim BSP if a partner who you lived with died providing you have a child or children.

 This benefit isn't means-tested, so you can make a claim regardless of your income or whether you're in work, but there are certain eligibility criteria.